yonatanrozin/OpenCV_OCR/README.md

 # OpenCV_OCR
 Performs OCR from webcam feed, image or video file.
+Short demo video can be found [here](https://youtu.be/0hRKdiFr_Xs).

 ## Dependencies and installation
 - [Python](https://www.python.org/) - tested with version 3.11.6